 Professionalism, broadly speaking, includes ethical decision-making, consideration of others, and demonstration of personal accountability.
-Exhibiting professional behavior is integral to a positive learning environment within the university and promotes innovation, openness to diversity, integrity, and mutual respect for students, faculty, and staff.
+Exhibiting professional behavior is integral to a positive learning environment within the university and promotes innovation, inclusive excellence, integrity, and mutual respect for students, faculty, and staff.